HKdigital/docker-compose--development-proxy/README.md

 ## About

 A common setup for production websites is to have a setup where:
-- The frontend is a Single Page Application (SPA), that is served from the root of the domain
+- The frontend is a Single Page Application (SPA) that is served from the root of the domain.
-- The backend is an API that is served from a subpath on the same domain.
-E.g. /api
+- The backend is an API server that is served from a subpath on the same domain.
+E.g. /api.

-During development it is handy to have the a setup that mimics the production setup.
-So you would like to have a frontend server and a backend server listening to requests on the same port.
-A (web) proxy can be used just for that purpose and more.
+During development it is handy to have the a setup that mimics the production setup: a frontend server and a backend server listening to requests on the same port.
+A (web) proxy can be used just for that purpose.

 ## Dependencies